jayzziebone/git-practice/README.md

 - git remote add <remote_name> <url>: Add a new remote repository called <remote_name> at <url>
 - git remote -v: List remote repositories with their url
 - git push -u <remote_name> <branch_name>: Push <branch_name> to <remote_name>, and set default upstrem for <branch_name>
+- git fetch: Fetch changes from remote repository.
+If you do a fecth, you will have to do a git merge to update you local files.

 # Other Commands for show, log and diff